 The simplest way to change your IP address is to unplug your modem.
 Keep in mind that this may not work on the first try.
 It’s even possible that you’ll need to leave your router unplugged overnight.

-2. Unplug your router for five minutes.
-This may take longer, depending on your ISP.
+- Unplug your router for five minutes.
+This may take longer depending on your ISP.

-2. Select which server you want to connect to.
-If you’re just looking for privacy, choose one in your home country.
+- Choose a server.
+If you’re after increased privacy, choose one in your home country.
 If you want to access content from another country, pick one in your desired location.